Oyamasiphula/Playing-With-Matches/publish-your-code-to-the-web.md

 ## Publish your code to a website

-Now we're going to publish your work to a website, using [GitHub Pages](https://pages.github.com/).
+Now we're going to publish your work to a website using [GitHub Pages](https://pages.github.com/), so that you can easily demo your work.
 If you have a git branch called `gh-pages` in a repository that you have pushed to GitHub, GitHub will publish the static HTML, CSS, and JavaScript for you at at `<username>.github.io`.
-You can use this for any static content, but not for apllications that require a server.
+You can use this for any static content, but not for applications that require a server.

+Add a file called `index.html`.
+Inside it, make a list of links to the pages you made from task 1, 2, and 3.
+Add some CSS to make it look more interesting.
+You might want to look at [list-style](https://developer.mozilla.org/en-US/docs/Web/CSS/list-style) and  [list-style-type](https://developer.mozilla.org/en-US/docs/Web/CSS/list-style-type).
+In `task1.html`, `task2.html`, and `task3.html` add a (hyper)link back to `index.html`.

 ## Branches